-- solid colored, dark, navy blue full-length cotton pants, or modest cotton shorts or skirts (not sports shorts) that hang within an inch of the knees. - skirts and pants should not be faded or have holes, rips, or frayed bottoms. - Blue jeans or pants that appear and look like blue jeans are not allowed (Sweatpants are allowed in PE, but not in homeroom classes)
+- Solid colored, dark, navy blue full-length cotton pants, or modest cotton shorts or skirts (not sports shorts) that hang no higher than halfway between the knee and the top of the inner thigh. - Skirts and pants should not be faded or have holes, rips, or frayed bottoms. - Blue jeans or pants that appear and look like blue jeans are not allowed (Sweatpants are allowed in PE, but not in homeroom classes).